abeltran10/todocine_backend/README.md

 2- Add application.properties and Constants.java files to project
 3- Execute [mvn clean install] command and deploy .jar file generated in one server.
 [Heroku](https://heroku.com) is a free choice

-There is one user by default: username = user1234; password = 1234
 ## Demo

 Demo v1.0-beta.1 release